All Episodes

 Yeah.

-So they've got no other option, really.
+And they've got no other option.

 Yeah, and just look at how they reacted to the non-cancellation of Jimmy Kimmel.

-Now we have we have something that I didn't expect because at some point, you know, you you want to see it.
+Now we have something that I didn't expect because at some point, you know, you want to see there has to be an end to the BS.

-So I want to show you how they have reacted in the last few days, because it seems that what Trump did in the Middle East has definitely contributed to them losing their minds even more.
+So I want to show you how they have reacted in the last few days because it seems that what Trump did in the Middle East has definitely contributed to them losing their minds even more.

 What little sanity they had.

-So basically Trump, what what he did was that he helped to achieve at least a temporary peace into the Middle East.
+So basically Trump, what he did was that he helped to achieve at least a temporary peace into the Middle East.

-Now a t temporary ceasefire.
+Now, a temporary ceasefire.

-Now these ceasefires don't last very long in the Middle East, but we have to give credit where it's due.
+Now, these ceasefires don't last very long in the Middle East, but we have to give credit where it's due.

-So he did he did do a good job.
+So he did do a good job.

-But as Bo was saying in the previous uh segment, when the left doesn't get its way, it changes the subject.
+But as Bo was saying in the previous segment, when the left doesn't get its way, it changes the subject.

-When they can't ask they change the subject.
+When they can't ask, they change the subject.

-So now Gavin Newsom is changing the subject, and he says the only thing Donald Trump can keep open these days is an umbrella.
+And he says, the only thing Donald Trump can keep open these days is an umbrella.

-What does that even mean?
+Wasn't that even mean?

-So you're talking about the the government shutdown.
+So you're talking about the government shutdown?

 Is that a reference to that?

-I mean that you can't keep the government open.
+Maybe he can't keep the government open.

-Is that what you mean is I I don't even know.
+I don't even know.

 It could mean all sorts of things.

-It's on October the thirteenth, which was the day when Trump was in the Middle East, and that was a day that I mean you you have to if you want to uh be sort of uh serious, you have to say that this is at least something that is good.
+And that was a day that, I mean, you have to, if you want to be sort of serious, you have to say that this is at least something that is good.

 Now, speaking of California, Gavin Newsom is someone who I think will want to become president in 2028.

-And there's a question of to whose capable hands will the California governorship be left to?
+And there's a question of to whose capable hands will the California governorship be left to.

 Do you know Katie Porter?

-No, it's new to me.
+No, this is new to me.

 I've only become aware of her over the last couple of days.

-So she says something that is a bit um correct that after a while the Democrats have have to ask who are they as Democrats, and that they have to be very much against Trump.
+So she says something that is a bit correct, that after a while, the Democrats have to ask, who are they as Democrats?

 And here I want to show you a very good clip about who she is.